mundyreimer/mundyreimer.github.io/_posts/2020-12-18-lindenmayer-grammars-0.md

 [^4]: [Math StackExchange question: What are the relations and differences between formal systems, rewriting systems, formal grammars and automata?](https://math.stackexchange.com/questions/3778087/what-are-the-relations-and-differences-between-formal-systems-rewriting-systems)

 [^5]: Indeed, although [toroidal graphs](https://en.wikipedia.org/wiki/Toroidal_graph) are more complicated than simple planar graphs, they have found many applications, especially since many computer networks have a toroidal structure.
-[See here](https://ir.library.louisville.edu/cgi/viewcontent.cgi?article=3227&context=etd) which discusses graph embedding onto toroidal topologies and [Kuratowski's theorem](https://en.wikipedia.org/wiki/Kuratowski%27s_theorem), which is a test of graph planarity.
+[See here](https://ir.library.louisville.edu/cgi/viewcontent.cgi?article=3227&context=etd) which discusses graph embedding onto toroidal topologies, in addition to talking about [Kuratowski's theorem](https://en.wikipedia.org/wiki/Kuratowski%27s_theorem) which is a test of graph planarity.

+[^6]: While phenomena possessing tree-like geometries seem to be common due underlying feedback mechanisms, non-linearity, and evolutionary drives towards data compression using iterative schemes, it should be noted that this is still a drastic simplification for the purposes of mathematical modeling.
+To add more nuance and complexity to the model, we should also take into account the extra energetic and biomechanical demands and constraints upon growth which shapes branching arrangement.
+[See here for a discussion](https://www.sciencedirect.com/science/article/pii/S2095263514000363) on the mechanical properties of a tree and the efficiency of the branching pattern.